What Enterprises Need to Know About China’s New Corporate Climate Disclosure Standards

-This blog was originally posted on 12th May, 2025.
+This blog was originally posted on 12th May 2025, and was updated on 15th January 2026.
 Further regulatory developments may have occurred after publication.
 To keep up-to-date with the latest compliance news, sign up to our newsletter.

 AUTHORED BY LYNN CHIAM, REGULATORY COMPLIANCE SPECIALIST, AND HANNAH JANKNECHT, REGULATORY COMPLIANCE SPECIALIST, COMPLIANCE & RISKS